 BuDS is here to defend the interests of disabled people in Buckinghamshire.
-One of the ways we can do that is by supporting local disabled people who suffer from disability hate crime (a disability hate crime is any form of abuse or attack, whether spoken or physical, because of your disability).
+One of the ways we can do that is by supporting local disabled people who suffer from disability hate crime (a disability hate crime is any form of abuse or attack, whether spoken or physical, because of a person’s disability).

 How Else Does BuDS Help?